wurmlab/SBC361-programming-in-R/2017/practical2.md

 Nothing much happens after loading the function `my_own_mean` into R (you always have to evaluate the entire code of the function from `function_name` to the closing curly brackets `}` if you made changes to the code).
 The magic happens when you *call* the function.
 We did this by typing `my_own_mean(number_vec = 1:50)` (of course you can use other vectors instead as well).
 The vector with numbers from 1 to 50 will be used as `number_vec` in the function.

 Now take a look at the following lines of code.
-This code is designed to take a number in seconds and convert it into hours, minutes, and remaining seconds (`floor()` is R's built-in function function for rounding down to the closest whole number):
+This code is designed to take a number in seconds and convert it into hours, minutes, and remaining seconds (`floor()` is R's built-in function for rounding down to the closest whole number):

 ```r
 # Input raw number of seconds